Tim Ferriss: Books

 Ferriss has written five books, The 4-Hour Workweek (2007, expanded edition 2009), The 4-Hour Body (2010), The 4-Hour Chef (2012), Tools of Titans (2016), and Tribe of Mentors (2017).

+Television

 In December 2013, The Tim Ferriss Experiment debuted on HLN.
 The series focused on Ferriss' life hacking and speed learning methods.
 Although 13 episodes were produced, only a portion were shown on television.
 Ferriss also hosted the 2017 TV show Fear{Less} with Tim Ferriss, in which he interviews people from different industries about success and innovation.
 In 2015, Ferriss acquired the rights to all of The Tim Ferriss Experiments episodes.
 He distributed them on iTunes, where they were featured in the most-downloaded chart.
 In 2016, Ferriss was listed in Fortune (magazine)'s 40 Under 40.